NYU-RTS/rts-docs-dev/docs/cloud/04_dataproc/02_data_management.md

 ### Large Transfers

-On Greene, run the following to upload a single file to the staging bucket:
+On Torch, run the following to upload a single file to the staging bucket:

 ```sh
 gsutil cp FILE  gs://nyu-dataproc-hdfs-ingest